numpex/proxy-geos-hc/INSTALL_PREREQUISITES.md

 Please consider the aspects below:

-- Package Manager: Install your package manager of choice, such as "synaptic", if it's not already installed on the build server.
+- Install your package manager of choice, such as "synaptic", if it's not already installed on the build server.
 For instance, use the command ```apt install synaptic```.

 - Check and Install the minimal prerequisites.
 Please refer to the following [GEOSX prerequisites webpage](https://geosx-geosx.readthedocs-hosted.com/en/latest/docs/sphinx/buildGuide/Prerequisites.html#prerequisites)  to have an insight on some related prerequisites.
 These include, among others
     - CMake build system generator